Autherine Lucy: Attending the university

+Complaints and aftermath

+Lucy and her lawyers from the NAACP filed contempt-of-court charges against the trustees and president of the university; against the dean of women for barring her from the dining hall and dormitories, and against four other men (none connected to the university) for participating in the riots.
+On February 29, the Federal Court in Birmingham ordered that Lucy be reinstated and that the university must take adequate measures to protect her.
+The university trustees expelled her permanently on a hastily contrived technicality the same day.
+The university used the court case as a justification, claiming that Lucy had slandered the university and they could not have her as a student.
+The NAACP, feeling that further legal action was pointless, did not contest this decision, and Lucy stopped attempting to rejoin the university.

-While Lucy felt defeated from being expelled and losing the court case, Marshall, who would become the first African-American Supreme Court Justice in 1967, thought differently.
+While Lucy felt defeated from being expelled and losing the court case, Marshall, who would become the first African-American Supreme Court justice in 1967, thought differently.
 In a letter to Lucy, he said, "Whatever happens in the future, remember for all concerned, that your contribution has been made toward equal justice for all Americans and that you have done everything in your power to bring this about."

-Lucy and the NAACP filed contempt-of-court charges against the trustees and president of the University; against the dean of women for barring her from the dining hall and dormitories, and against four other men (none connected to the University) for participating in the riots.
-On February 29, the Federal Court in Birmingham ordered that Lucy be reinstated and that the University must take adequate measures to protect her.
-The University trustees then expelled her permanently on a hastily contrived technicality.
-The University used the court case as a justification for her permanent expulsion, claiming that Lucy had slandered the University and they could not have her as a student.
-The NAACP, feeling that further legal action was pointless, did not contest this decision.
-Lucy acquiesced.

 University President Oliver Carmichael resigned as a result of the trustees' opposition to Lucy's admission.

-In April 1956, in Dallas, Lucy married Hugh Foster, a divinity student (and later a minister) whom she had met at Miles College.
-For some months afterward she was a civil rights advocate, making speeches at NAACP meetings around the country.
-But by the end of the year, her active involvement in the Civil Rights Movement had ceased.